ImaanBontle/SDV-IW-climate-control/README.md

 ***Please only submit bug reports if you have confirmed that the bug is not present in the vanilla game itself!***

-Alternatively, f you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-IW-climate-control/labels/fix and https://github.com/ImaanBontle/SDV-IW-climate-control/labels/contribution labels.
+Alternatively, if you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-IW-climate-control/labels/fix and https://github.com/ImaanBontle/SDV-IW-climate-control/labels/contribution labels.

 <!--Feature Suggestions-->
 ### Feature Suggestions <a id="suggestions"></a>